pangpang20/docs.getdbt.com/website/docs/docs/cloud/account-integrations.md

 <Lightbox src="/img/docs/dbt-cloud/account-integration-ai.jpg" width="85%" title="Example of the AI integration page" />

 :::info
 dbt Cloud's AI is optimized for OpenAIs gpt-4o.
-Using other models can affect performance and accuracy, and functionality with alternative models isn't guaranteed.
+Using other models can affect performance and accuracy, and functionality with other models isn't guaranteed.
 :::

 You can configure credentials for your Azure OpenAI deployment in the following two ways: